This post was originally published in February 2020, but today we have a 2023 update to share!

-While it’s nice that it was all open, it was all oriented the same way, which made it feel small and long and narrow.
+While it’s nice that it is all open, it was all oriented the same way, which made it feel small and long and narrow.
 Again, a hallway.

-The Decision to Remove Our Front Door
+Deciding to Remove Our Front Door

 Ultimately, we decided the best course of action was to remove our front door.